-The article provides a basic overview for the Fresh Water Valves in a coach.
-The rotating "Fresh Water Valve" located in the water compartment is used to pressurize the fresh water system in your coach, as well as to fill the fresh water tank when the coach is connected to city water.
+The article provides a basic overview for the fresh water valve in a coach.

-The Fresh Water Valve position determines whether the water supply fills the tank or pressurizes the fresh water system in the coach.
-Simply rotate the "Fresh Water Valve" to the appropriate position to perform the desired function.
+The rotating Fresh Water Valve (Tank Fill) located in the water compartment is used to pressurize the fresh water system in your coach, as well as to fill the fresh water tank when the coach is connected to city water.
+The valve position determines whether the water supply fills the tank or pressurizes the fresh water system in the coach.
+Simply rotate the valve to the appropriate position to perform the desired function.